QHap: Quantum-Inspired Haplotype Phasing: Results

 \subsection{Proof-of-concept of QHap for HLA typing}

+Despite the indispensable role of high-precision HLA typing in transplantation matching, pharmacogenomic profiling, and disease risk stratification, it remains notoriously difficult owing to the high degree of polymorphism inherent to this genomic region \cite{glasenapp2026hla}.
 To demonstrate the potential of QHap in facilitating downstream analyses, we applied it to HLA allele identification using long-read sequencing data from multiple platforms.
 The HLA genotype of the HG002 sample was obtained from a previously published high-confidence dataset and used as the benchmark.

 Sequencing data generated from CycloneSEQ, HiFi and ONT were analyzed across classical HLA loci, including class I genes (HLA-A, HLA-B and HLA-C) and class II genes (DPA1, DPB1, DQA1, DQB1, DRB1 and DRB4).
 The inferred alleles were compared with the benchmark genotype, and the detailed results are summarized in Table \ref{table:3}.